aksh-9600/Smart-Expense-Analyzer/README.md

 I also focused on keeping components reusable and the structure clean so it’s easier to scale later.

 ---

-## 🚧 Challenges I faced

-* Figuring out how to show insights that are actually useful (not just graphs)
-* Making the chatbot feel helpful instead of robotic
-* Organizing the project in a scalable way
-* Balancing UI design with clarity and usability

----
 ## 📸 Screenshots

 ### 📊 Dashboard